22940dev/tools-resources-snips/public/root.md

 The source of this garden is on [GitHub](https://github.com/nikitavoloboev/epictools.dev).

 You can access everything here using search above or [Alfred My Mind](https://github.com/nikitavoloboev/alfred-my-mind).

+This wiki was initially made with GitBook, a version of which you can find [here](https://code.nikitavoloboev.xyz).
+It will be removed as soon as Dendron search gets better. 😊

 ## Contributing